z31r4m/SDDD/README.md

 - Download the rule
 - Import into Hazel, meant for your Download folder
-- Make sure the rule is LAST in the chain of things you're trying to do.
+- Make sure the rule is LAST in the chain of other rules.
+This is meant to replace, or come before the normally last 'any file' rule.
 - Enjoy

+### Tips

+Use this with Prowl or Boxcar.
+Download OSX Combo Update.
+Go out for coffee.
+DING.
+Your download is done, either remote into the machine and do things, or head home.
+With coffee.

 ### Workarounds